PMunch/notificatcher/README.md

 {hints:<hint name>} -> A named hint from the table of hints, after the hint name you can also supply a list of string separated by colons which will be selected by the hint as an integer, e.g. {hints:urgency:low:normal:critical}.
+{time:<format>} -> The time of the notification as recorded upon receival, format is a string to format by, as specified in the Nim times module.

 If no format is specified, this format is used:
   {appName}: {summary} ({hints:urgency:low:normal:critical})